andersju/webbkoll-backend/README.md

 It visits a given URL with Chromium and returns JSON with headers, cookies, requests, etc.
 It's not pretty.

-Node.js 8.x LTS required.
+Node 10.18.1+ required.
 Simply run `npm install`, which should install everything necessary, including a local copy of Chromium; and then `npm start` or (`nodejs index.js`) to start.
 Usage: `http://localhost:8100/?fetch_url=http://www.example.com`